-It’s important to balance classroom organization vs. time for the unexpected.
+It’s important to balance organization with time and flexibility for the unexpected.
 Be ready for the unanticipated questions that can throw off your timing.

 Variety is the spice of the ESL classroom.
 Everyone learns differently.
 You need activities for visual and audio learners as well as doers.

 - Use games in the classroom.
-I believe in games in ESL classrooms.
 Used correctly, games let students test what they’ve learned in a relaxed, exciting way.
 The key is to make sure everyone participates.
 Without proper management, weaker or lazier students will quietly sit back and do nothing.
 In a 45 minute class, a game shouldn’t be longer than 12 minutes.
 Watch your motivations.
 There’s a big difference between playing Charades to review animal names vs. playing Hangman to let the teacher relax.

-- Consider the pros and cons of individual vs. group ESL work.
+- Balance individual and group work.
 No lesson is complete without individual work.
 Everyone needs time to practice material on their own.
-These activities also help shyer students, who can work quietly without the pressure of a spotlight.
-Group work, on the other hand, is useful too.
+These activities also help shyer students who can work quietly without the pressure of a spotlight.
+But group work is useful, too.
 Students can practice a dialogue with each other and learn from stronger partners.
 Team activities are often fun and give everyone a chance to relax a little.
 The drawback of group work, though, is that more advanced students tend to dominate the action.
 The right mix is essential.

 - Repeat recent ESL activities.
 You can repeat activities.
 How often depends on how popular the activity is.
 One of my classes insisted on reviewing vocabulary by playing Pictionary every week.
 For classes that meet once a week, it’s best to recycle activities once a month if you can.
 Otherwise, your students might start to lose interest – and perhaps you will as well.